 Oregon Battle of the Books is a statewide competition.
 The first level of these battles takes place right here at Hoover.
 3rd – 5th graders form teams and read the books on that year’s OBOB list.
 A tournament-style competition begins in February culminating in a battle between the top two teams.
 More information can be found at http://www.oregonbattleofthebooks.org/.

 SCIENCE NIGHT – April

 This enrichment night is a favorite among Hoover students and family.
 The gym, lobby and hallways are transformed into a Hall of Science with hands-on experiences for kids from several OSU departments, CVHS Robotics, Veterinary Clinics and more.
-Families are also encouraged to prepare for a contest which in past years have included an egg drop and a penny boat.
+Families are also encouraged to prepare for a contest which in past years have included an egg drop, marshmallow catapult, and a penny boat.